openbmc/docs/designs/mock-sensors.md

 ***Security Impact***
-There may be some security concerns in a malicious entity hijacking the configuration file that feeds arguments into the ptrace tool, however this tool is meant to be used strictly in a test environment and not in any production environment.
-With this in mind, there shouldn't be any security issues.
+There may be some security concerns in a malicious entity hijacking the mock sensor tool to inject erroneous values, but this tool is meant to be used for testing and development purposes and probably shouldn't be built into any production environments otherwise.
+In the case that the tool is to be built in to some environment, it can be disabled by disabling PTRACE-ATTACH permissions in /proc/sys/kernel/yama/ptrace_scope.

 ***Performance Impact***
 Using the ptrace tool will introduce some overhead - every time there's a